Category: B

 🏫 Education

-Education in Birch Harbor is managed by the Regional School Unit 24 (RSU 24), which serves several towns in Hancock County.
-The nearest schools are Peninsula School in Prospect Harbor and Sumner Memorial High School in Sullivan.
-For higher education, residents have access to several colleges and universities within driving distance, including the University of Maine.
+Education in Barton is managed by the Orleans Central Supervisory Union.
+The town has one elementary school, Barton Graded School, and high school students attend Lake Region Union High School in nearby Orleans.
+For higher education, residents have access to several colleges and universities within driving distance, including Northern Vermont University and the University of Vermont.

 🚧 Transportation